SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 ### 🧭 Purpose

-The goal of REVIEW & COMMIT is to perform one last **structured audit** before officially writing changes to the project history.
+The goal of COMMIT is to perform one last **structured audit** before officially writing changes to the project history.
 This is where you pause to confirm that every change introduced since your last baseline serves a clear purpose, meets your planning objectives, and preserves stability.
 Unlike previous snapshot phases, this is your **final, authoritative commit** — the version that becomes part of your permanent Git history.